-The goal of this course is to help students acquire a variety of skills needed for journalistic writing, editing and page layout design.
-Students should acquire the techniques needed to produce and edit a media publication.
+The goal of this course is to help students develop a variety of skills needed for journalistic writing including interviewing, reporting, writing, editing and revising.
+Students should acquire and apply these techniques to a number of journalism writing styles comprising of news, feature, opinion, sports and entertainment.

-REQUIRED TEXTBOOK:
+REQUIRED TEXTBOOK(S):